Dr Christopher Burgess, Burgess Analytical Consultancy Ltd., UK

 In addition, such an understanding facilitates the communication with other technical and regulatory functions applying statistical tools in order to ensure an overall consistent approach.

-The course will provide the participants with recommendations, tools and examples to apply scientifically and pragmatically sound statistical principles to their day-to-day business as well as to meet future challenges described above.
+The Live Online Training will provide the participants with recommendations, tools and examples to apply scientifically and pragmatically sound statistical principles to their day-to-day business as well as to meet future challenges described above.

-The relevance of such statistical tools is also increasingly recognised by the Compendia, as reflected, for example, in the USP General Information Chapter <1010> “Interpretation and treatment of analytical data” and the recently introduced <1033> “Biological assay validation” together with USP Medicines Compendium, <10> “Assessing Validation Parameters for Reference and Acceptable Procedures”.
+The relevance of such statistical tools is also increasingly recognised by the Compendia, as reflected, for example, in the USP General Information Chapter <1010> “Interpretation and Treatment of analytical data” and the recently introduced <1033> “Biological assay validation” together with the proposed General Chapter <1220> on Analytical Procedure Lifecycle.

 Statistical tools are needed, for example, to evaluate: